 Being a parent is hard.
 Personally, it’s one of the hardest jobs I’ve ever had.
 But I think being a stepparent is even harder.
 Research shows that relationship challenges with stepchildren is one of the top two hardest and most common challenges for stepmoms.
 The dynamics of relationships with our stepkids are so complex and multilayered.

 We automatically think that if we like kids in general, then having stepkids should be easy peasy lemon squeezy!
 BUT IT ISN’T!!
-Our relationship success is not a guarantee and it isn’t easy because the layers.
+Our relationship success is not a guarantee and it isn’t easy because of ALL the layers.
 I’ve heard many women talk about how hard it is to make a positive connection with their stepkids.

 Attachment is second nature for most birth mothers.
 Its roots take hold before a child is born.
 That bond and attachment make it easier to forgive and forget the behaviours that children throw at you when you are at your wits end.
 It’s something that John Gottman calls the emotional bank account.
 As a bio parent, the emotional overdraft protection is pretty much a given.
 However, what about creating a connection to a child you haven’t given birth to?
 Stepparents have no automatic overdraft protection.
-The wits end maybe the end of our rope.

 If we are able to make a connection with our stepkids it can be positive and rewarding and it can fill our maternal cup.
 But if the opposite is our experience, it can wreak havoc in our heads, our hearts, on our health and in our home!